-A more recent example can be seen in the Millennium Cohort Study (MCS), a multidisciplinary project studying the lives of around 19,000 children born in the UK in 2000/01, which, reflecting a diversity of background, aims to explore a wide range of topics: parenting, childcare, school choice, child behaviour and cognitive development, child and parental health, parents' employment and education, income and poverty, ethnicity, housing, neighbourhood and residential mobility.479
+A more recent example can be seen in the Millennium Cohort Study (MCS), a multidisciplinary project studying the lives of around 19,000 children born in the UK in 2000/01, which, reflecting a diversity of background, aims to explore a wide range of topics: parenting, childcare, school choice, child behaviour and cognitive development, child and parental health, parents' employment and education, income and poverty, ethnicity, housing, neighbourhood and residential mobility.

-An ongoing initiative investigating the contributions of genetic and environmental factors to health is the UK Biobank, which recruited 500,000 people aged between 40-69 years in 2006-2010 who have provided samples and information for analysis and whose health will be followed long term.480 UK Biobank was established by Wellcome, the MRC, the Department of Health, the Scottish Government and the Northwest Regional Development Agency, with additional funding from the Welsh Assembly Government, the British Heart Foundation and Diabetes UK and support from the University of Manchester and the NHS.
-It is an open-access resource, open to scientists in any health-related research in the UK and overseas;481 costs are involved in accessing the data, which remains anonymous.
-The variety of data collected (genetic, proteomic, metabonomic, biochemical and haematologic) alongside lifestyle information hopes to provide a national database482 which will expand over time providing a uniquely rich resource for investigating the reasons behind health outcomes of different individuals.483 See Annex III for more information.
+An ongoing initiative investigating the contributions of genetic and environmental factors to health is the UK Biobank, which recruited 500,000 people aged between 40-69 years in 2006-2010 who have provided samples and information for analysis and whose health will be followed long term.
+UK Biobank was established by Wellcome, the MRC, the Department of Health, the Scottish Government and the Northwest Regional Development Agency, with additional funding from the Welsh Assembly Government, the British Heart Foundation and Diabetes UK and support from the University of Manchester and the NHS.
+It is an open-access resource, open to scientists in any health-related research in the UK and overseas; costs are involved in accessing the data, which remains anonymous.
+The variety of data collected (genetic, proteomic, metabonomic, biochemical and haematologic) alongside lifestyle information hopes to provide a national database which will expand over time providing a uniquely rich resource for investigating the reasons behind health outcomes of different individuals.
+See Annex III for more information.

 In addition to specific cohort studies, routine data such as NHS records has been used extensively to investigate the outcomes of natural experiments.
-For example, comparison of hospital records in Scotland and England demonstrated that the enactment of the smoking legislation in public places in Scotland contributed to a decrease in admissions for acute myocardial syndrome: a 17% reduction in Scotland compared to a 4% reduction in England over a 20-month period spanning the implementation of legislation.484 Similarly, records of suicide rates were used to demonstrate a reduction in deaths from suicide in England, Scotland and Wales in the 1960s, following the replacement of North Sea gas with natural gas in the UK which corresponded to a fall in CO levels;485 this data suggested a causal relationship.
+For example, comparison of hospital records in Scotland and England demonstrated that the enactment of the smoking legislation in public places in Scotland contributed to a decrease in admissions for acute myocardial syndrome: a 17% reduction in Scotland compared to a 4% reduction in England over a 20-month period spanning the implementation of legislation.
+Scotland and Wales in the 1960s, following the replacement of North Sea gas with natural gas in the UK which corresponded to a fall in CO levels; 485 this data suggested a causal relationship.

 Death certificates, which provide information on cause of death and occupational status, have been used to analyse inequalities in health around the time of each decennial census in the UK since 1961.
-This has provided a rich source of information and has highlighted trends in inequalities in health,495 providing a resource for many reports on health inequalities: the Black Report in 1980, which described the inequality in mortality rates of different occupational classes;^{485,488} the Government's independent inquiry into inequalities in health report, intended to address the widening health gap across the social scale;489 and the Marmot Review from the UCL Institute of Health Equity, undertaken to propose the most effective evidence-based strategies for reducing health inequalities,490 among others.491
+This has provided a rich source of information and has highlighted trends in inequalities in health, providing a resource for many reports on health inequalities: the Black Report in 1980, which described the inequality in mortality rates of different occupational classes; the Government's independent inquiry into inequalities in health report, intended to address the widening health gap across the social scale; and the Marmot Review from the UCL Institute of Health Equity, undertaken to propose the most effective evidence-based strategies for reducing health inequalities, among others.